 Pores called stomata on the underside of the leaf are formed by a pair of guard cells that regulate the size of the openings during gas exchange.
 Guard cells are usually open during the day and closed at night.

-Air containing carbon dioxide enters through a stoma and once inside the leaf, the mesophyll cells use it in photosynthesis and respiration.
-Photosynthesis produces oxygen that exits the cell through the stomata, and water vapor is released into the atmosphere through these pores in the transpiration cycle.
+Air containing carbon dioxide and sometimes water enters through a stoma.
+Once the carbon dioxide and water are inside the leaf cells, the mesophyll cells use it to perform photosynthesis and respiration.
+Photosynthesis produces oxygen that exits the leaf through the stomata, and water vapor is released into the atmosphere through these pores in the transpiration cycle.

 Respiration is the major form of gas exchange in living organisms.
 On the cellular level, diffusion is the movement of molecules from a region of greater concentration to one with a smaller concentration of molecules until equilibrium is reached.

 Plants respire when they absorb carbon dioxide and release oxygen through the stomata in the leaves.
 During transpiration, the leaves release water vapor in the same manner.
 The number of stomata present on the leaves varies according to temperature, humidity, and light intensity.